 The Alarms Detail form contains detailed information about the ticket as generated by an alarm.
 It allows you to re-assign the ticket, update the status, and enter notes regarding the alarm or ticket.

 To view the ticket information for an alarm, follow the steps below:

-1. Click on the ticket number shown in Figure 3-3, "Alarms List Form."
+Click on the ticket number shown in the Alarms List Form.
 The form brings up the Alarms Detail form.